 A multi-car accident is any crash involving three or more vehicles.
 The simple definition belies the truth about accidents involving multiple vehicles: The results can be devastating in terms of the severity of the injuries inflicted upon occupants of the vehicles.

-When multiple vehicles are involved in an accident, figuring out who’s liable for your injuries can be complicated.
+When multiple vehicles are involved in an accident, figuring out who’s liable for your injuries can be complicated, unlike a single car accident where it is clear.
 When a driver is liable for injuries to several people, there might not be enough insurance money to go around.

 Using the $50,000/$100,000 example, the at-fault driver only has $100,000 of coverage to go around.
 The most any one person can get is $50,000.